kyymichelle/country-guess/src/static/markdown/blog.md

 The aim of this project is to make a simple word guessing game utilising this [GraphQL API](https://countries.trevorblades.com/).
 Along the way, I'd like to familiarise myself with using Typescript with React and Redux.
 Here's some notes I've taken :)

+#### Planning

+For the guessing game, the application will first grab a list of countries from the API to populate the store.
+Then the CountryGuess component can be passed random countries via its container.
+The CountryGuess component will initially be a fill-in-the-blanks string matching game, but I can later add more features to it like guess based on country flag or adjustable difficulty levels.

 #### Typescript & linting

 Decided to test out Typescript with this project.
 Because ESLint doesn't support it out of the box, but going ahead [ESLint will be supported in favour of TSLint](https://github.com/Microsoft/TypeScript/issues/29288#developer-productivity-tools-and-integration), I installed [@typescript-eslint/parser](https://www.npmjs.com/package/@typescript-eslint/parser)